muritane/coordination-architecture/luxury.md

 **Luxury** is the allocation of resources to distinctions that:

-* do not increase viability,
+- do not increase viability,
-* do not relax binding constraints,
+- do not relax binding constraints,
-* do not alter failure semantics,
+- do not change failure semantics,
-* and do not extend the survival horizon,
+- do not extend survival horizons,

-but instead modify perception, signaling, or experience **within an already viable closure**.
+but instead modify **perception, signaling, or experience** within an already viable system.

 Formally: